EBoss819/Dashboard-creation-with-client-prediction-for-loans/README.md

 Description of the files :

 -api.py
-is for the api prediction developpement
+is for the api used for prediction
 -dashapp.py
 is the dash application